arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/DetailedOverview.md

   triggered. `0` value turns off this limit for any writer (buffer) and data will be flushed periodically based on the
-  [value defined for the flush thread](../../Programs/Arangod/Server.md#data-source-flush-synchronization) during ArangoDB server startup. `0` value should be used carefully due to high potential memory consumption.
+  [value defined for the flush thread](../../Programs/Arangod/Server.md#data-source-flush-synchronization) (ArangoDB server startup option). `0` value should be used carefully due to high potential memory consumption.

 - **consolidationPolicy** (_optional_; type: `object`; default: `{}`)